Areas of Expertise

 I am fascinated by morphological systems and investigate them from synchronic, diachronic, and typological perspective.

 When morphology develops out of phonology or syntax, a frequent hallmark of this change is the splintering of a single, broad generalization into a series of more fragmentary and morpholexically-specific generalizations.
 The resulting 'idiosyncracies', far from being exceptions, have the potential to tell us how lexical distributions shape the emergence, evolution, reinforcement, and generalization of morphological structures.
 (This makes me an inveterate fox in Isaiah Berlin's fox-hedgehog continuum.)
-I use a variety of methods to explore these issues, including quantitative corpus methods, computational modeling (in collaboration with colleagues), and classic linguistic description.
+I use a variety of methods to explore these issues, including quantitative methods, graph-theoretic modeling, computational modeling (in collaboration with colleagues), and classic linguistic description.
 Reflecting a 'morphocentric' perspective, I tend to engage with aspects of morphological structure that cannot be reduced to phonology or syntax.

-For more information, see the Morphological Systems Group page.
-Papers can be downloaded from my researchgate.net page or academia.edu page.
-R scripts for graph-theoretic investigation of inflectional systems can be downloaded from my github page.
-In June 2021 I was featured on the Arts and Sciences' Voices of Excellence podcast, available on Soundcloud and iTunes.
+- In June 2021 I was featured on the Arts and Sciences' Voices of Excellence podcast, available on Soundcloud and iTunes.

-Co-Editor of Word Structure
+- Co-Editor of Word Structure (Edinburgh University Press)